rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2016-07-13-how-do-i-post-bail-for-someone.md

 Amounts paid to private bond agencies (typically 5-10% of the posted amount) are nonrefundable.
 Most private bail agencies require the person posting bail to provide photo identification as well as proof of mailing address.

-If the arrestee fails to appear at any scheduled court appearancess any bail posted to secure their release will be forfeited.
+**If the arrestee fails to appear at any scheduled court appearancess any bail posted to secure their release will be forfeited and, in the case of a percentage bond, the person who posted bail is responsible for the full amount. **

 _It may still take several hours after bond is posted for a person to be processed for release, especially if a mass arrest occured_.
 If bail is posted quickly (before the arrestee is transferred), the arrestee will be released from the [Municipal District Court building](https://goo.gl/maps/xhNsbQMZ2Hm).
 If bail posting takes longer (after the arrestee has been transferred), the arrestee will be released from  [Allegheny County Jail](https://goo.gl/maps/h1SfEPzyRaJ2).